 The Bairne Trail is one of my favourite trails – an easy walk along the firetrail to a spectacular lookout, or you can continue down to Coasters Retreat and return via the Basin Track for a loop walk.
 So I’m hoping there might be some equally spectacular views from the Bairne Trig.
 Before reaching the unmarked turn-off for the trig, I push through the thick scrub to explore a few rock platforms.
 No engravings, but some nice views of Pittwater and the Barrenjoey Peninsula in the distance.

-Pushing my way back down, I stop again at both of the rock platforms for a brief respite from being scratched and beaten by the bush.
-The lower and larger of the two platforms has a tesselated appearance but no Aboriginal engravings (I discover later the two engraving sites are just beyond the trig station).
+Pushing my way back down through the scrub from he Baine trig, I stop again at both of the rock platforms for a brief respite from being scratched and beaten by the bush.
+The lower and larger of the two platforms has a tesselated appearance but no Aboriginal engravings (I discover later that the two engraving sites are just beyond the trig station).

-Reaching the Bairne Trail again just before sunset, it’s a pleasant bushwalk again back to the car as the sky turns a deep red.
+Reaching the Bairne Track again just before sunset, it’s a pleasant bushwalk again back to the car as the sky turns a deep red.

 More information on the Bairne Trig Station

 For a complete guide to West Head bushwalks, have a look at the Guide to West Head or download a two-page overview.

 Bairne to Basin Circuit, West Head – Hiking the World · April 8, 2021 at 10:57 pm

 […] ferry service that connects the two jetties… (The Bairne Track was named after the historical Bairne Trigonometric Station, constructed near the trail in 1882 by Thomas Charles Swannell, who would chosen the name […]